Kathmandu Bagmati Province, Nepal Travel Guide

 Your visit to Patan will likely center around its UNESCO World Heritage Site, Patan Durbar Square, but the city holds much more to discover.

-Beyond the main square, intricate temples, serene stupas, and local workshops invite exploration.
+Beyond the main square, intricate temples, serene stupas, and workshops in the vicinity invite exploration.

-The museum provides valuable historical context to the art and architecture found in the square and across the The Valley of kathmandu.
+The museum provides valuable historical context to the art and architecture found in the plaza and across the The Valley of kathmandu.

 While Patan Durbar Square is a living historical site with continuous occupation, there are no distinct archaeological ruins separate from the existing structures.

-The entire old city of Patan, beyond the immediate confines of the Durbar Square, functions as a legacy district.
+The entire old city of Patan, further than the close confines of the Durbar Square, functions as a legacy district.

 Kumbeshwar Temple, Mahabuddha Temple, and Ashoka Stupas are significant religious sites showing deep Buddhist roots.